-Category Condition 4.
-"Employee" means a person employed under a contract of service.
-"Labour relations matter" means: (a) any of the matters specified in paragraphs (a) to (g) of section 218(1) of the Trade Union and Labour Relations (Consolidation) Act 1992 (matters which may be the subject of a trade dispute within the meaning of that Act); or (b) any dispute about a matter falling within paragraph (a) above; and for the purposes of this definition the enactments mentioned in paragraph (a) above, with the necessary modifications, shall apply in relation to office-holders under the authority as they apply in relation to employees of the authority.
+Category Condition "Financial or business affairs" includes contemplated, as well as past or current activities.
+"Registered" in relation to information required to be registered under the Building Societies Act 1986, means recorded in the public file of any building society (within the meaning of that Act).
+4. any consultations or "Employee" means a person employed under a contract of service. negotiations, or contemplated "Labour relations matter" means: consultations or negotiations, in connection with any labour relations matter arising between the authority or a Minister of the Crown and employees of, or office holders under, the authority. (a) any of the matters specified in paragraphs (a) to (g) of section 218(1) of the Trade Union and Labour Relations (Consolidation) Act 1992 (matters which may be the subject of a trade dispute within the meaning of that Act); or (b)any dispute about a matter falling within paragraph (a) above; and for the purposes of this definition the enactments mentioned in paragraph (a) above, with the necessary modifications, shall apply in relation to office-holders under the authority as they apply in relation to employees of the authority.
 "Office-holder", in relation to the authority, means the holder of any paid office appointment to which is or may be made or confirmed by the authority or by any joint board on which the authority is represented or by any person who holds any such office or is an employee of the authority.
 5. Information in respect of which a claim to legal professional privilege could be maintained in legal proceedings 6.
-Information which reveals that the authority proposes:(a) to give under any enactment a notice under or by virtue of which requirements are imposed on a person; or
+Information which reveals that the authority proposes:

-Category Condition (b) to make an order or direction under any enactment.
-Information relating to any action taken or to be taken in connection with the prevention, investigation or prosecution of crime
+Category Category Condition (a) to give under any enactment a notice under or by virtue of which requirements are imposed on a person; or (b) to make an order or direction under any enactment.
+Information relating to any action taken or to be taken in connection with the prevention, investigation or prosecution of crime action taken or to be en in connection with prevention, estigation or